Community infrastructure levy

 Payment in kind for CIL

-Our Cabinet decided at their meeting on 6 June that Wycombe District Council would accept infrastructure payments as a payment in kind may be accepted in certain cases.
+Our Cabinet decided at their meeting on 6 June that Wycombe District Council (now forms part of Buckinghamshire Council) would accept infrastructure payments as a payment in kind may be accepted in certain cases.
 This means that a developer may deliver infrastructure directly that otherwise may be funded through CIL and delivered through public sector agencies, with the value of the infrastructure being offset against the developers CIL Liabilities.
 Details of the process and the infrastructure projects that may be accepted as a payment in kind are set out in the document below.

 Wycombe CIL payment in kind infrastructure payments [PDF | 82KB]